xebia-functional/fetch/docs/src/main/tut/docs.md

 val fetchTraverse: Fetch[List[User]] = Fetch.traverse(List(1, 2, 3))(getUser)
 ```

-Note that `Fetch#traverse` is not as general as the `traverse` method from `Traverse`, but performs the same optimizations.
+Note that `Fetch#traverse` is not as general as the `traverse` method from `Traverse`, but the resulting `Fetch` can be parallelized more safely if the number of elements is very large.

 ```tut:book
 Fetch.run[Id](fetchTraverse)